 Celebrating George Washington's Birthday on the National Mall

-On February 20th, the Trust for the National Mall was proud to join the National Park Service, local students, and partners to honor George Washington's 295th birthday with a special ceremony at the historic Sylvan Theater near the Washington Monument.
+On February 20th the Trust for the National Mall was proud to join the National Park Service and the Washington Monument Society to welcome local elementary students to honor George Washington's 294th birthday at the monument built in his honor.